tacitli/Earthquake-Forcasting-BayesML/README.md

 ## Repository Contents

-- `ZIP_INGARCH_Modeling.R`: R script implementing the ZIP-INGARCH model fitting and predictions.
+- `MCMC_InGarch_indepenednt_sampling_order(1,1).R`: R script implementing the ZIP-INGARCH model fitting and predictions.
-- `Earthquake_Prediction_Analysis.R`: R script for data analysis and visualization of earthquake frequency predictions.
+- `Forcasting_Model_Evaluation.R`: R script for data analysis and visualization of earthquake frequency predictions.
-- `/data`: Directory containing the datasets used in the models.
+- `/Source Data`: Directory containing the datasets used in the models.
-- `/results`: Directory with the output results and predictions from the models.
+- `/Forecasting Results`: Directory with the output results and predictions from the models.

 ## Models and Predictions